israelperez/heroquest/soundboard/README.md

 - 2 x Silicone Elastomer 4x4 Button Keypad
 - 1 x Little Rubber Bumper Feet (4 bumpers total)

-assembly of the NeoTrellis M4 Enclosure kit is pretty straight forward, just note the order of the acrylic panels is important.
+Assembly of the NeoTrellis M4 Enclosure kit is pretty straight forward, just note the order of the acrylic panels is important.
 If you’re using the 3d printed mount then don’t use the screws on the side, we will use these to attach it to mount. https://learn.adafruit.com/adafruit-neotrellis-m4/assembly

 ![usb speaker image](https://raw.githubusercontent.com/israelperez/heroquest/main/soundboard/images/usb-speakers.jpg)